GLVis/glvis-js/README.md

 ## Serving to a device on your local network

-The `servewide` make target allows you to serve your local glvis-js to other devices on your network.
+The `serve` make target allows you to serve your local glvis-js to other devices on your network.

 For example, on a Mac: